The Price of Poise

 Isabella Abalo ‘29

 This piece symbolizes the pain masked behind the façade of perfection.
-Before making this drawing I asked myself, “What can I draw to show how rough being impeccable really is?”
+Before making this drawing, I asked myself, “What can I draw to show how rough being impeccable really is?”
 And then it hit me: a ballerina’s feet.
 Their pointe shoes are a beautiful pink lace, and their postures perfect.
 Yet, as soon as they remove their shoes, their cuts and bruises become prevalent.
 The struggle of appearing perfect is unreal.
 This doesn’t apply to ballet; it applies to everyday life.
-For instance, behind every perfect grade is 6 hours of harsh studying.
-Underneath every beautiful Medival girls dress is a corset so tight it hurts to breathe.
-Therefore, this is the concept I strove to illustrate in this piece.
+For instance, behind every perfect grade is six hours of harsh studying.
+Underneath every beautiful Medieval girl’s dress is a corset so tight it hurts to breathe.
+This is the concept I strove to illustrate in this piece.

 I love the eyes that sit